-Little is currently known about the astrophysical implications of these stars. \textcite{Kuan:2021lol} considered the spherically symmetric core collapse of a non-compact star either to a protoneutron star or to a \bh in Gauss-Bonnet theory.
-They also proposed a realistic physical mechanism for the formation of isolated scalarized \bh{s} and \ns{s} The complexity of the problem is greatly increased with respect to \gr, though, and there are fundamental difficulties such as the loss of hyperbolicity of the evolution equations for certain ranges of parameters, effectively limiting the maximum possible scalar field to relatively low values (see also \textcite{East:2021bqk,East:2020hgw,Ripley:2020vpk} for the case of \bh{s}).
-Core-collapse simulations show that the remnant in scalar-Gauss-Bonnet theory can be very rich with (de)scalarization happening at intermediate or final stages of the collapse depending on the properties of the progenitor and the theory parameters.
-Since breathing modes are absent in this theory, the effect on \gw emission can be estimated only if one drops the assumption of spherical symmetry.
-This is something that has not been done yet in any modified gravity theory due to problem's complexity.
+Little is currently known about the astrophysical implications of these stars. \textcite{Kuan:2021lol} considered the spherically symmetric core collapse of a noncompact star either to a protoneutron star or to a \bh in Gauss-Bonnet theory.
+They also proposed a realistic physical mechanism for the formation of isolated scalarized \bh{s} and \ns{s} The complexity of the problem is greatly increased with respect to \gr, though, and there are fundamental difficulties such as the loss of hyperbolicity of the evolution equations for certain ranges of parameters, effectively limiting the maximum possible scalar field to relatively low values; see also \textcite{East:2021bqk,East:2020hgw} and \textcite{Ripley:2020vpk} for the case of \bh{s}.
+Core-collapse simulations show that the remnant in scalar-Gauss-Bonnet theory can be rich, with (de)scalarization happening at the intermediate or final stages of the collapse, depending on the properties of the progenitor and the theory parameters.
+Since breathing modes are absent from this theory, the effect on \gw emission can be estimated only if one drops the assumption of spherical symmetry.
+This is something that has not yet been done in any modified gravity theories due to the complexity of the problem.